draftdev/jobs/community-manager.md

 2. Making a first pass at assessing their work to ensure they meet our quality and experience standards
 3. Improving engagement among our existing writers

-Your day-to-day tasks will include:
+### Your Day-to-Day Work

 - Engaging with communities of software engineers to raise awareness
-- Actively reaching out to specific engineers, inviting them to write for us
+- Actively reaching out to specific people, inviting them to write for us
 - Reviewing writer applications for writing quality as they come in
 - Creating content to promote and feature our writers' accomplishments
 - Running monthly writer education events to help writers improve their skills
+- Managing partnerships with websites, newsletters, and job boards to promote our writing program

 ### Skills and Experience We're Looking For
 Some of these are hard requirements, some are suggestions, and others are just a bonus.
 If you have at least the minimum required skills, we encourage you to apply!